 Pros: Hiring an In-House IT Security Specialist

 Given the sensitive nature of the role of an IT security specialist in safeguarding important company and customer data assets, it is natural for IT leaders to lean toward hiring a permanent employee for the position.
 That inclination can lead to a long and invaluable professional relationship with the right candidate.

 Take a look at a few of the advantages of hiring an in-house IT security specialist:

+- They Have a Greater Investment in Creating & Protecting Intellectual Property.
 Any time intellectual property is on the line, trust is essential.
-If you plan to write your own programs or create anything specifically for your firm, you might consider the advantages of hiring an in-house IT expert, according to The American Express Open Forum.
+If you plan to write your own programs or create anything specifically for your firm, you might consider the advantages of hiring an in-house IT expert.

 There are also some distinct disadvantages to choosing to hire an in-house IT specialist that you might review before making your final decision:

+- It’s the Most Expensive Option; and Getting More Costly.
 Depending on your size and budget, you may not be able to afford the price of hiring an in-house IT security specialist.
-The average salary for this position is $73,000, per Payscale.
-Keep in mind that you will need to address additional costs like a benefits package that includes medical and dental coverage, as well as the employee’s participation in a 401(k) plan.
+The national average salary for an IT Security Specialist is currently running $111,675 per year in United States, according to Glassdoor.
+Plus, keep in mind that you will need to address additional costs like a benefits package that includes medical and dental coverage, as well as the employee’s participation in a 401(k) plan.

 When it comes to tending the digital goalposts when it comes to threats like viruses, spam, Trojans and DDOS attacks, you need the services of a computer security expert.
 Once you review the advantages and disadvantages of outsourcing your IT security needs, it may become clear whether or not this is the best route for your cybersecurity needs.